-The EF-S lens options for your Canon crop sensor DSLR are immense, from standard kit zooms to specialty primes and third-party lenses.
+The EF-S lens options for your Canon crop sensor DSLR are immense, from standard kit zooms to specialty primes and third-party options.
 To help you wade through the fray, we’ve picked the top zoom and prime EF-S lenses covering all the major categories from wide angle and portrait to telephoto.
 In addition to including the highest quality lens options with fast maximum apertures and premium builds, we have taken value strongly into consideration and that is reflected in our rankings.
-For more background information, see our detailed EF-S lens buying advice below the picks.
+For more background information, see our detailed Canon EF-S lens comparison table and buying advice below the picks.

 35mm equivalent: 27.2-80mm